 You need to go through the decree carefully because once you sign and send it to the court, it is difficult to make any changes in it.
 If you are unable to understand the terms, take the help of your attorney.

 When Is A Divorce Decree Issued?

 The issue of the divorce decree is the last step in a divorce procedure.
 The decree is issued in two ways based on how your divorce is processed.

-- In settlement divorce cases, once the couple submits the agreement in the court, the judge examines the settlement agreement and determines if it is fair and in accordance with the law.
+- In settlement divorce cases, once the couple submits the agreement in court, the judge examines the marital agreement and determines if it is fair and in accordance with the law.
 If yes, the judge issues a divorce decree stating all the terms and conditions of the agreement.
 If one of the parties fails to abide by the rules of the settlement, then the other partner can file a motion with the court to enforce the agreement.

 The decree takes more time in the case of a trial than in mutual agreement.
 In both situations, the parties write up an agreement and sign.
 Then the judge signs it and puts a seal of approval.

 When Do You Receive Your Divorce Decree?